facet-tech/agent-java/README.md

 Download and add the JAR in the VM options, prior to starting your server.
 `-javaagent:{JAR_PATH_VARIABLE}`

 Replace JAR_PATH_VARIABLE with the path of the JAR.
 This will inject the Facet agent into the application.
 Last but not least create a facet.yml file in your project directory.
 The file contains your workspaceId, your project's name and your environment.
-You can retrieve your workspaceId by login in into the [dashboard](http://app.facet.run/).
+You can retrieve your `workspaceId` and `apiKey`  by logging in into the [dashboard](http://app.facet.run/).
 ```
 workspaceId: WORKSPACE~ID
 name: My-Application